Walter Kraemer: Death

-In early November 1941 Kraemer was detained, along with his deputy Karl Peix, in the camp lock-up known as "the bunker", then transferred to the satellite camp Goslar.
+In early November 1941, Kraemer was detained, along with his deputy Karl Peix, in the camp lock-up known as "the bunker", then transferred to the satellite camp Goslar.
 Both were declared by the camp commandant Karl-Otto Koch to have been "shot while escaping" by the SS on the morning of 6 November in a quarry near Hahndorf.
 There are different assumptions as to the motive for the murder.
 Kraemer stood for the illegal structures of political prisoners in the camp, which had remained not completely hidden from the SS.
 The camp Gestapo had noted in his file "Can not be dismissed!"
 Kraemer had a great knowledge of war crimes and violations by SS members to the rules and articles of war.
-He knew of the corruption of the camp commandant, Karl-Otto Koch, who had had treatment, in secret for syphilis.
+He knew of the corruption of the camp commandant, Karl-Otto Koch, who had had treatment, in secret, for syphilis.

 His widow Elisabeth ("Liesel") Kraemer, born Lehmann, received from the camp administration an urn containing his ashes, which was buried in November 1941 in Siegen.
-His death caught the attention of SS-Obergruppenführer Josias, Prince of Waldeck and Pyrmont, who had been treated by Kraemer in the past, leading to the eventual investigation and execution of Koch for embezzlement and multiple unauthorized murders, including that of Kraemer.
+His death caught the attention of SS-Obergruppenführer Josias, Prince of Waldeck and Pyrmont, who had been successfully treated by Kraemer in the past, leading to the eventual investigation and conviction of Koch for embezzlement and multiple unauthorized murders, including that of Kraemer.
+Koch was sentenced to death, and executed in April 1945, about one week before the liberation of the camp.
+The investigation also led to the arrest of Hauptscharführer Johann Blank, a Buchenwald guard who played a leading role in the actual murder of Kraemer and Peix.
+Blank was charged with murder, manslaughter, embezzlement, and various other charges.
+He hanged himself in custody in February 1944.